fnpen/wordpress-modern-settings-page-boilerplate/README.md

 # What's inside

 * 🤹🏻  Keep as simple as possible
-	* No state manager in boilerplate - it's recommended on your project, but you can use whether or not as you like.

 * 👥  Close design and UX to WordPress and Gutenberg
 	* 🥞  Components from **@wordpress/components**.